エジプト

 • 13:00

-• Coptic Cairo In Coptic Cairo, visit religious buildings associated with early Christianity and experience faith and culture that have continued since ancient times.
-At the Hanging Church, known for its suspended structure, observe the unique construction and decorations built on a stone base.
-The Abu Serga Church is known for its subterranean chapel said to be where the Holy Family took refuge during their stay in Egypt.
-At the Ben Ezra Synagogue, you can feel the traditions and history of Judaism.
-Coptic Cairo, where multiple religious heritages are concentrated, is an essential area for understanding Egypt’s layered history.
+• Coptic Cairo In Coptic Cairo you can visit religious buildings associated with early Christianity and experience faith and culture that have continued since ancient times.
+At the Hanging Church you can see the distinctive structure and decorations built on a stone foundation.
+The Church of Abu Serga is known for an underground chapel said to be where the Holy Family took refuge during their stay in Egypt.
+At the Ben Ezra Synagogue you can sense the traditions and history of Judaism.
+Coptic Cairo, where multiple religious heritage sites are concentrated, is an essential area for understanding Egypt’s layered history.
 [English Guide]

 14:30

-• Islamic Quarter & Khan el-Khalili Market An ancient traditional bazaar in Cairo’s old city, among the oldest in the Middle East.
+• Islamic Quarter & Khan el-Khalili Market A traditional bazaar in Cairo’s old city, one of the oldest of its kind in the Middle East.

-Spices, gold and silverwork, lamps, carpets, and souvenirs are packed into the bustling stalls.
+Spices, gold and silverware, lamps, carpets, and souvenirs are all crowded together.

 16:30

-• Private Vehicle Transfer After sightseeing, return to your hotel.
+• Private Vehicle Transfer After sightseeing, return to the hotel.
 [English Guide]

 Overnight in Cairo or Giza.